clemens33/fastllm/README.md

 - [x] Function calling is handled by the Model class itself.
 Meaning if a LLM response indicate a function call, the Model class will call the function and return the result back to the LLM
 - [ ] Function calling can result in an infinite loop if LLM can not provide function name or arguments properly.
 This needs to be handled by the Model class.
 - [ ] Prompts with pattern using logit bias to guide LLM completion.
+- [ ] Able to switch between models (e.g. 3.5 and 4) within one agent over different prompts.
 - [ ] Handling of multiple response messages from LLMs in a single call.
 At the moment only the first response is kept.
 - [ ] Supporting non chat based LLMs (e.g. OpenAI's completion LLMs).
-- [ ] Supporting other LLMs over APIs except OpenAI's. (e.g. google, anthropics, etc.)
+- [ ] Supporting other LLMs over APIs except OpenAI's. (e.g. Google etc.)
-- [ ] Supporting local LLMs (e.g. llama-1, llama-2, mpt, etc.)
+- [ ] Supporting local LLMs (e.g. llama-1, llama-2, etc.)

 ### Package